Polistes carnifex: Subspecies

-The holotype of P. carnifex ssp. boliviensis was collected by José Steinbach somewhere in Santa Cruz Department, Bolivia.
+The holotype of P. carnifex boliviensis was collected by José Steinbach somewhere in Santa Cruz Department, Bolivia.
 It and three paratypes from Bolivia and Peru are stored in the Museum of Comparative Zoology, Harvard University.

-P. carnifex ssp. rufipennis was originally described as P. rufipennis by Pierre André Latreille from a collection made by Alexander von Humboldt and Aimé Bonpland during their celebrated journey of scientific exploration to the Americas.
+P. carnifex rufipennis was originally described as P. rufipennis by Pierre André Latreille from a collection made by Alexander von Humboldt and Aimé Bonpland during their celebrated journey of scientific exploration to the Americas.
 The single female specimen (the holotype) was collected somewhere in Venezuela.
 It was synonymised with this species by de Saussure in 1853.
 See the section "Description" below for more on this subspecies.